DeclK/notes/dev_notes/CUDA_ALL/CUDA Programming 7.md

 - What are the basic tools? and maybe basic types?
 - when using `cmake .. -DCUTLASS_NVCC_ARCHS=86` does this equal to `cmake .. -DCUTLASS_NVCC_ARCHS=80`
 - CUTLASS assert functions
+- dynamic & static difference
+- what is nested tensor mode
+- why do we try to divide the K dimension into smaller k?
+- sgemm_2 is 3ms faster than sgemm_1 (15ms v.s.
+18 ms), still 5ms to go from 10ms (cuBLAS), how to exceed it? [zhihu](https://zhuanlan.zhihu.com/p/707715989)
+- what is mode and major

+  seems like mode refers to axis...